hbowie/notenik-swift/README.md

 + [NotenikTextile](https://github.com/hbowie/NotenikTextile) - A very basic and incomplete parser for Textile
 + [NotenikMkdown](https://github.com/hbowie/NotenikMkdown) - Notenik's custom Markdown parser

-## Documentation Repos
+## Documentation Collections

-These repositories contain various sorts of documentation about Notenik.
+These collections contain various sorts of documentation about Notenik.
 These are organized as Notenik Collections (that can be opened using Notenik).

-+ [Knowledge Base](https://github.com/hbowie/notenik-KB) - Everything you might ever want to know about Notenik, including its version history
-+ [Reasons to Use Notenik](https://github.com/hbowie/notenik-reasons) - All the reasons why one might want to make use of Notenik
-+ [Tips](https://github.com/hbowie/notenik-tips) - Brief introductory tips on the use of Notenik
++ [Notenik Docs](https://github.com/hbowie/NotenikDocs) - All the available documentation about Notenik.
 + [Website](https://github.com/hbowie/notenik-web) - The files needed to generate and maintain the Notenik.app website

 ## Additional Code Packages